Linear versus centred chromatic numbers: Acknowledgement

 \section{Acknowledgement}

 The main subject of this paper was posed as an open problem at the 9th Annual Bellairs Workshop on Geometry and Graphs (v2), which was held January 21--28, 2022 and again at the 16th Annual Workshop on Probability and Combinatorics, which was held March 25--April 1, 2022.
 We are grateful to the organizers and participants of both workshops for providing a stimulating research environment.
 Pat~Morin especially enjoyed early-morning discussions with Stefan~Langerman on the Seabourne Terrace.
-We are also grateful to Omer Angel for pointing out that the problem on $k\times k$ grid (as opposed to pseudogrid) has a simple solution.